rspamzn/emr-handson/README.md

    --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=m4.xlarge InstanceGroupType=CORE,InstanceCount=2,InstanceType=m4.xlarge
 ```

 >12.
 Check the cluster status for "Cluster ready to run steps."
-(This will show null for the initial few seconds)
+(This will show null for the initial few seconds but that is ok)
 ```sh
 aws emr describe-cluster --cluster-id <CLUSTER-ID> --query Cluster.Status.StateChangeReason.Message
 ```

 >13.
 Submit a step - Spark Java Application.
-Replace the S3 Paths in the Args parameter before submitting
+Replace the S3 Paths in the Args parameter before submitting.
+The last 2 paramters in the Args list are the input file path and the output bucketid
 ```sh
 aws emr add-steps --cluster-id <CLUSTER-ID> --steps Type=Spark,ActionOnFailure=CONTINUE,Args=--class,com.amazonaws.emr.example.Chopaliser,s3://emr-handson-rsp/java-example/chopalise-1.0-SNAPSHOT.jar,s3://emr-handson-rsp/input/chopratings.csv,s3://emr-handson-raja/java-output2 aws emr describe-step --cluster-id <CLUSTER-ID> --step-id <STEP-ID>
 ```

 >14.
 Submit a step - Spark Python Application.
-Replace the S3 Paths in the Args parameter before submitting
+Replace the S3 Paths in the Args parameter before submitting.
+The last 2 paramters in the Args list are the input file path and the output bucketid
 ```sh
 aws emr add-steps --cluster-id j-1G7IZMXZDF9M1 --steps Type=Spark,ActionOnFailure=CONTINUE,Args=s3://emr-handson-rsp/py-example/Chopaliser.py,s3://emr-handson-rsp/input/chopratings.csv,s3://emr-handson-raja/java-output4 aws emr describe-step --cluster-id <CLUSTER-ID> --step-id <STEP-ID>
 ```
+>15.
+You can validate the results the submitted job by checking the output bucket as mentioned in the parameter.
+The AWS EMR console also has the history of steps where the status and the logs can be viewed.

 ## Section 2
 Objective : To use EMR notebooks to execute a pyspark script.